tserg/jlite-compiler/README.md

     ldr v2,[fp,#-16]
     ldr v1,[fp,#-12] // this instruction will be removed
     ```

+    Redundant load store instructions of argument registers are also removed.
+    Example:
+    ```
+    bl printf
+    ldmfd sp!,{a1,a2,a3,a4} // this instruction will be removed stmfd sp!,{a1,a2,a3,a4} // this instruction will be removed ldr a1,=d8
+    mov a2,#0
+    bl printf
+    ```

   - Redundant move instructions are removed by the `_eliminate_redundant_mov()` function.

     Example of a redundant move instruction: